Sarah and the Safe Word: Social advocacy and politics

 While the band largely avoids overt politics, preferring to provide escapism, they have expressed support for a number of social causes.
 All members of Sarah and the Safe Word identify as queer, priding themselves on having a "queer- and POC-positive" lineup, and the band seeks to provide LGBT visibility and to create safe spaces for people of all identities.
-Lead singer Sarah Rose, who is transgender and non-binary, also works as a journalist and LGBT activist outside of music, most notably with the organization Care2.
+Lead singer Sarah Rose, who is a trans woman, also works as a journalist and LGBT activist outside of music, most notably with the organization Care2.
 Despite this, Rose in 2017 expressed a reluctance to make the band members' LGBT identity a "focal point", saying that "we don't sing about gender issues as prominently as [a band like] Against Me! would."
 However, in a 2019 interview, Rose stated that the group was "proud of being an all-queer band" and that "You have a responsibility to be an advocate and speak up for your community."

 In March 2017, the band released a cover of "Everybody Wants to Rule the World" by Tears for Fears, with all proceeds being donated to the National Center for Transgender Equality.

 Following the suicide of Linkin Park frontman Chester Bennington in August 2017, Rose organized Breaking the Habit: A Concert for Mental Health and Suicide Awareness at The Masquerade, which featured Sarah and the Safe Word alongside The Callous Daoboys and other local acts to raise money for the National Suicide Prevention Lifeline.
 Later that month, shortly after the infamous Unite the Right rally in Charlottesville, Virginia, the band wrote in a statement that "the alt-right (or as we prefer to call them, white supremacist Nazi fucks) are not and never will be welcome at our shows."